ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 Best idea I had all year.
 In contrast with _2 Fast_, _Kill Bill_ is a tropey action movie while also being thought-provoking and while Uma Thurman gives one of the best performances I think I'll ever see, period.
-(And, of course, the tropiness is due to deliberate homage to kung-fu movies, so no complaints from me.)
+(And, of course, the tropiness is deliberate homage to kung-fu movies, so no complaints from me.)
 The depths of _Kill Bill_ have been explored by much more qualified people than myself, so I won't try to give my own interpretation here.